 Heathrow Express: Runs from the airport straight to London Paddington.
 Then, you can change to the tube (Bakerloo, Circle, District and Hammersmith & City) to your destination.
 Pay: At the ticket machine at Paddington.
 A single journey costs about £22/£25.
 You can purchase them in advance and sometimes get a deal.
 Average journey time: As little as 15 minutes from Heathrow to Paddington.

-Located south of London, Gatwick is London’s second-biggest airport and is actually my favourite to fly from.
+Located south of London, Gatwick is London’s second-biggest airport.
+It’s also my favourite London airport to fly from.
 I find it quite easy to get to as a south Londoner.
 Trains are the main option from Gatwick to Central London and they run around the clock to and from London Victoria.

 Budget option from Gatwick (recommended)